DavidPeicho/tiny3Dloader/README.md

 * All
   * [ ] optimize loading by removing std::string use
   * [ ] add triangulation step for non-triangulated primitives
+  * [ ] split declarations and definitions to simplify library usage
 * glTF
   * [X] vertices, normals, texcoords, indices
   * [X] transforms